In five-door Hatch form, the MINI has grown up. Jonathan Crouch reports on the improved version.

-Forget all the niche models that the MINI brand has launched: this five-door Hatch is serious business.
-With a longer wheelbase, class competitive luggage space, room for grown-ups in the back and a range of punchy but economical engines, this one looks to have the sort of strong all-round game to guarantee huge sales.
+Forget all the niche models that the MINI brand has launched, this five-door Hatch is serious business, especially in this lightly revised form.
+With a long wheelbase, class competitive luggage space, room for grown-ups in the back and a range of punchy but economical engines, this one looks to have the sort of strong all-round game to guarantee strong sales.

 You have to wonder where it will stop.
 While there have been more puzzling extensions of the MINI brand - step forward the Paceman - it seems that paymasters BMW have plans for the marque that are bigger than any of us envisaged.
 A bigger, five-door version of the third-generation MINI Hatch is but a part of the bigger picture but it's one that might well do extremely well.
 In fact, MINI has already stated that they think this one will outsell the three-door Hatch variant that many of us view as the 'default' MINI model - and by as much as three to one, with a target of around 150,000 cars a year mentioned.

 In other words, this is the car that will make or break the third-gen MINI.
 With BMW increasingly committing to front-wheel drive for their small car platforms, this one needs to be extremely good.
 Judging from MINI's past excellence at chassis development, you wouldn't bet against it.